agajic/employee-document-management-system/README.md

    - **Employee and HR**:
      - Employees and HRs can **upload**, **view**, **filter**, and **sort** their documents (e.g., certificates, resumes).
      - Filtering options (e.g., by document type or upload date) are provided.
-   - Documents are stored using **Marten** for metadata (e.g., file name, upload date) and secure file storage.
+   - Documents are stored using **Marten** for metadata (e.g., file name, upload date) and Azure Blob Storage for a file content.

 4. **Event-Driven Features with Wolverine**
    - When a new employee is created, Wolverine triggers an event to send an **invitation email** to the employee with login instructions.